ashmit0920/RESTful-API-for-library-system/README.md

 > You may need to use ``` flask --app init_db run ``` on a local environment, in case of dependency conflicts in the venv.

 ## Testing the API
+cURL can be used to test the REST API. cURL is an open-source command line tool and library for transferring data with URLs.
+More info about it here https://curl.se

 1. Add a new book (POST /books):
 ```